nordicmicroalgae/content/privacy-policy.md

 Nordic Microalgae shall ensure that personal data and the processing of personal data are protected by appropriate technical and organizational measures.
 The measures should be such as to ensure a level of safety appropriate to the risk of handling the data.
 The security aspects shall include confidentiality, accuracy and availability as well as adequate technical protection.

 ## Who can access your personal data?
-Some of the information available at Nordic Microalgae is public documents since Nordic Microalgae is operated by the authority of the Swedish Meteorological and Hydrological Institute.
+Some of the information available at Nordic Microalgae is public documents since Nordic Microalgae is operated by the authority Swedish Meteorological and Hydrological Institute.
 If your personal data is part of a public document, anyone requesting the public document may access your personal data, unless secrecy under the privacy law (offentlighets- och sekretesslagen, 2009: 400) prevents this.

 ## How long is your data stored?
 We save your personal data only for as long as the purpose of the process is required, or as long as required by law.
 In the case of public documents, personal data are handled in accordance with the provisions of the Freedom of Press Regulation (1949: 105), the Archives Act (1990: 782) and the National Archives regulations.
 In many cases, this means that your personal data can be saved for in between five years and for all future in the central archives of Swedish Meteorological and Hydrological Institute.

 ## Data to third country
-SBDI does not transfer personal data to third countries outside the EU / EEA.
+Nordic Microalgae does not transfer personal data to third countries outside the EU / EEA.

 ## Your rights according to the GDPR
 The General Data Protection Regulation gives you a number of rights towards Nordic Microalgae:

 ### THE RIGHT TO EXCERPT
 You are entitled to request a reply as to whether Nordic Microalgae processes personal data about you and to receive a free copy of the personal data being processed.
-In connection with such a request, Nordic Microalgae also provides additional information about the data processed, e.g. its purpose, categories of personal data being processed, expected storage time, etc.
+In connection with such a request, Nordic Microalgae can also provide additional information about the data processed, e.g. its purpose, categories of personal data being processed, expected storage time, etc.

 ### THE RIGHT TO CORRECTION
 You are entitled to request that your personal data processed at Nordic Microalgae be corrected if they are incorrect.
 Nordic Microalgae is then required to correct your personal data without unnecessary delay.